 God’s plan for our lives may look completely different than what we had planned, it may (often) be in pain that we offer our brokenness back to Him.. but friend take it from me, if we live the “broken way” (as Ann Voskamp – another favorite of mine – refers to it) that small kernel offered, becomes a wheat field that will go on to feed many.

 I will not pretend learning to sing has come easy or that I am perfect at it (truly, I am quite tone deaf in all matters related to singing not just hypothetically in this season).. in this season my voice at times feels scratchy, it feels hoarse.
 There are times I need to ask someone who is holding my arms up to sing the words I so desperately need to hear back to me.
 I truly do have to be diligent in seeking the Lord’s face so that I do not forget the song He has placed on my heart.

 The truth is that suffering adds a certain beauty to music, a beauty that would simply not be there if having never walked through it.
 Suffering is beautiful.
-Perhaps beauty is wrapped in grief, but nonetheless, it is one of the most precious lessons the Lord can give His children no matter how we shy away from it.
+Perhaps it’s beauty is wrapped in grief, but nonetheless, it is one of the most precious lessons the Lord can give His children.
 I have seen God right next to me in this fire.
 Truly if this wave is the one that throws me into His arms, I am thankful for it.
 There is no other place I would rather be.

 Oh how He loves.

 Zephaniah 3:17 The Lord your God is in your midst, a mighty one who will save;

 he will rejoice over you with gladness; he will quiet you by his love; he will exult over you with loud singing.